Major highways in the UAE you should know about

 E44: AL KHAIL ROAD

 The Dubai-Hatta Highway begins from the Dubai Sports City and Jumeirah Village Triangle intersection on the E311.
-It runs through the Ras Al Khor industrial area and Dubai International City developments while crossing the E611, E311, E66 expressways in the UAE.
-It disconnects at Al Madam, by Al Rawdah region of Oman, then reconnects in Masfout and runs to Hatta.
+It runs through the Ras Al Khor industrial area and Dubai International City developments while crossing the UAE’s E611, E311, and E66 expressways.
+It disconnects at Al Madam, by the Al Rawdah region of Oman, then reconnects in Masfout and runs to Hatta.

 E66: DUBAI-AL AIN ROAD

-If you don’t prefer public transport, here is how to go Al Ain from Dubai via a bus.
+If you don’t prefer driving, here is how to go Al Ain from Dubai via a bus.

 E77: SHEIKH KHALIFA BIN ZAYED ROAD

-The E77 runs alongside the UAE-Oman border. starting from the 7th interchange of E11 near Jebal Ali Industrial Area.
+The E77 runs alongside the UAE-Oman border.
+Starting from the 7th interchange of E11 near Jebal Ali Industrial Area.
 It intersects with the E66, merges with E44 (towards Hatta).
-This major highway in the UAE connects the villages on the eastern side of the country to the main cities.
-It also runs past the Dubai World Central International Airport (DWC Airport), which aims to become a prime airport in the city.
+This major highway in the UAE connects the villages on the country’s eastern side to the main cities.
+It also runs past the Al Maktoum International Airport, also known as DWC Airport, which aims to become a prime airport in the city.

 E84: SHEIKH KHALIFA HIGHWAY